As an English major or minor, you have options in and beyond college.

 Minor: Requires ENG 367 (Fiction Workshop), ENG 368 (Advance Fiction Workshop), ENG 370 (Poetry Workshop), ENG 371 (Advanced Poetry Workshop), ENG 372 (Playwriting Workshop), plus either ENG 366 (Literary Nonfiction) or any other 300 or 400-level writing course; Collateral: Requires four of the listed six creative writing classes

-Minor: Requires ENG 305 (Business Writing), ENG 307 (Foundations of Professional Writing), ENG 318 (Technical Communication), ENG 405 (Advanced Business Communication), plus two additional courses from 300-400-level writing courses, which may include ENG 498 (English Internship); Collateral: Requires ENG 305 (Business Writing), ENG 318 (Technical Communication), one writing course chosen from the 300-400-level writing courses, plus either one additional course chosen from 300-400-level writing courses or ENG 307 (Foundations of Professional Writing); Note: To be eligible for ENG 498 (English Internship), minor or collateral students must earn an overall GPA of at least a 2.33 and minor or collateral GPA of 3.0 with at least a B in ENG 305 and ENG 318
+Minor: Requires ENG 305 (Business Writing), ENG 317 (Editing and Publishing), ENG 318 (Technical Communication), ENG 495 (Professional Writing Capstone), plus two additional courses from 300-400-level writing courses, which may include ENG 498 (English Internship); Collateral: Requires ENG 305 (Business Writing), ENG 318 (Technical Communication), one writing course chosen from the 300-400-level writing courses, plus either one additional course chosen from 300-400-level writing courses or ENG 317 (Editing and Publishing); Note: To be eligible for ENG 498 (English Internship), minor or collateral students must earn an overall GPA of at least a 2.33 and minor or collateral GPA of 3.0 with at least a B in ENG 305 and ENG 318

 Writing and Language